Vsingh31/Cryptocurrencies/README.md

 Plotting the scatter plot from two cryptocurrency features directly does not efficiently segregate the different classes.
 Then using the PCA algorithm is the right method for better visualizations.

+#### Summary
+We have identified the classification of 532 cryptocurrencies based on similarities of their features.
+Particularities of each group need to be analyzed to determined their performance and potential interest for the investment bank's clients.